How to use diagnostics after FIT ingestion

 The Grade (%) vs. Heart Rate (bpm) chart helps you see how cardiovascular strain changes across grade.

-• a generally believable rise in HR as uphill grades steepen
+• heart rate rising as uphill grades steepen

 • a lower-strain trough near easier grades

-• no obvious sign that HR data is too sparse or too erratic to trust
+• no obvious sign that HR coverage is too sparse

 Use this chart to ask:

-• does the HR story across grade look physiologically believable?
+• does the HR trend across grade look usable?

 • does the dataset appear rich enough to support later ΔHR review?